intelKeen/intelKeen/Flutter Syllabus Plan.md

 # From Zero to Hero: Master Flutter with Engaging Projects!

-## Welcome to the Flutter Development intelKeen Series!
+## Welcome to the Flutter Development Series of intelKeen Skills!
 This plan is designed to help viewers learn Flutter from scratch to advanced concepts through a series of structured videos.
 Each section includes detailed breakdowns, hands-on mini-projects, and real-world applications to ensure a practical learning experience.

 ---